Updated: May 9

 Does that sound like a promising future?

-In the 1980s, you could party like a wild youngster, mature, find a job, and build a family.
-A mass collection of historical records detailing a controversial period in your life wasn’t floating around cyberspace.
+In the 1980s, you could live the stages of your life anonymously - party like a rockstar, grow up, get a job, and start a family.
+A mass collection of historical records detailing a controversial period in your life wasn’t floating around a web of digital servers that spanned the edges of the earth.

 Suspend your disbelief for a moment.
 Close your eyes.
 When you open them, you will be waking up at 7 a.m. in 1985.
 What’s the first thought that comes to your mind?
 Do you want to read Jan’s emotional Facebook status?
 Or make sure your girl isn’t cussing you out on text?
 Or check the empty inbox of no messages on Tinder?
-Well, you can’t.
-None of it exists.
-You are free of technological shackles.
+Well, you can’t because none of it exists.

 Why has storytelling changed since the 1980s?

-Recently, we made a comedic video on Why Modern Movies Suck that scrapes the surface on the issues we are discussing here.
+Recently, I produced a comedic video called Why Modern Movies Suck that scrapes the surface on the issues I discuss here.
 While the video uses comedy to illustrate our message, a more weighted discussion exists on the subject of post-millennial era movies versus what was produced in the decades before.
-Even though the timeless 80s rocked the world not too long ago, we have witnessed massive changes in the last 30 years that have warped the landscape of visual storytelling.
+Even though the 80s rocked the world not too long ago, massive changes have occurred in the last 30 years that have warped the landscape of visual storytelling.

-In the 1980s, the rebel spirit influenced storytelling that led to the creation of numerous movies no one can forget.
-But now, the ism-brigade controls and influences all of our pop-culture infecting films, tv, and comic books.
+In the post-millennial age, the ism-brigade controls and influences all of the pop-culture infecting films, tv, and comic books.
 Even films that depict the 80s are a far cry from what the 80s were thanks to the ism-brigade reign of terror.

 What is the ism-brigade?

 The ism-brigade is a collective force of influence starring feminism, leftism, authoritarianism, and communism.
-These isms interbreed, creating new doctrines of subjugation, but they all depend on power and control- opposite of a free-spirit rebel.
+Just imagine all the 'loving' isms that are consistently promoted in social justice circles.
+These isms interbreed, creating new doctrines of subjugation that depend on power and control which is the opposite of the rebel spirit.

 As more isms become fused to the collective brigade, their absolute power grows, and creative freedom wanes.
 Ironically, these socially regressive ideologies (isms) masquerade as the savior of the post-modernist world.